 Your experience matters!
-Your Peer Leader will connect you to your SAF community, programs that will enhance your in-class learning, and help you reach your fullest potential as a student and an aspiring professional.
+Your Peer Leaders will connect you to your SAF community, programs that will enhance your in-class learning, and help you reach your fullest potential as a student and an aspiring professional.

 - Facilitating study sessions in residence for core courses such as AFM101 and ECON101

-- Bringing you to social activities to help you to connect with your community, like Hot Chocolate and Chill in the Winter and SAF Community Celebration
+- Bringing you to social activities to help you to connect with your community, like Hot Chocolate and Chill in the Winter and the SAF Community Celebration

 - Practicing your handshake, introduction, dressing for success, and other networking skills in a safe space with upper-year students to prepare you for the real thing